-The old adage, “no one cares how much you know until they know how much you care,” is something every leader should bear in mind.
+The adage, "no one cares how much you know until they know how much you care," is something every leader should bear in mind.
 People want a leader who adds value to them by showing them that they matter.
-Maxwell says, “an open ear policy is more important than an open door policy.”
-In other words, it’s ok to have an open door policy as a leader, but it’s more important to be available to those you lead when they have concerns that need to be addressed.
+Maxwell says, "An open ear policy is more important than an open door policy."
+In other words, it's ok to have an open-door policy as a leader, but it's more important to be available to those you lead when they have concerns that need to get addressed.

-An effective leader is good at leading himself/herself
+An effective leader is good at leading themselves

-According to Maxwell a lot of leaders come up short here.
-He believes, “the biggest challenge in leadership is leading yourself.”
-Having a coach or a mentor to give you feedback on your leadership, is important for efficiency and effectiveness.
-This helps to create awareness of your blindspots, because you cannot see the picture when you are in the frame.
+According to Maxwell, a lot of leaders come up short here.
+He believes, "the biggest challenge in leadership is leading yourself."
+Having a coach or a mentor to give you feedback on your leadership is essential for efficiency and effectiveness.
+This feedback helps create awareness of your blind spots because you cannot see the picture when you are in the frame.

 Visionary leadership comes with a price

-Every great leader started out with a dream.
-Having a dream is one thing though; realizing the dream is another.
+Every great leader started with a dream.
+Having a dream is one thing, though realizing the dream is another.
 Here is another Maxwell classic.
-“Your dream is free but the journey is not.”
-In other words, you have to be willing to pay a price for the realization of the dream.
-Every dream that has ever been accomplished, consisted of some hardship endured by the dreamer.
-A price had to be paid.
+"Your dream is free, but the journey is not."
+In other words, you have to be willing to pay the price to realize the dream.
+Every dream that has ever gotten accomplished consisted of some hardship endured by the dreamer.
+The dreamer had to pay the price.

-During the process of deciding on following a leader people across cultures generally ask themselves three questions.
-According to Maxwell, they first ask, “do you care for me?”
-Secondly they ask, “can you help me?”
-And thirdly, “can I trust you?”
-It is the leaders responsibility to do all that she can, to ensure these questions are answered in the affirmative.
+During the process of deciding on following a leader, people across cultures generally ask themselves three questions.
+According to Maxwell, they first ask, "do you care for me?"
+Secondly, they ask, "can you help me?"
+And thirdly, "can I trust you?"
+The leader's responsibility is to do all they can to ensure these questions get answered in the affirmative.